fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v1.6.1/Azure.Networking.md

 ### [Get-AzureVirtualNetworkGatewayDiagnostics](./Get-AzureVirtualNetworkGatewayDiagnostics.md)
-Gets the results of azure_2 virtual network gateway diagnostics.
+Gets the results of Azure virtual network gateway diagnostics.

 ### [Get-AzureVirtualNetworkGatewayIPsecParameters](./Get-AzureVirtualNetworkGatewayIPsecParameters.md)
-Gets the IPsec parameters for an azure_2 virtual network gateway.
+Gets the IPsec parameters for an Azure virtual network gateway.

 ### [Get-AzureVirtualNetworkGatewayKey](./Get-AzureVirtualNetworkGatewayKey.md)
-Gets the key for an azure_2 virtual network gateway.
+Gets the key for an Azure virtual network gateway.

 ### [Get-AzureVirtualNetworkGateway](./Get-AzureVirtualNetworkGateway.md)